benfluleck/HelloBooks/README.md

 * Create a branch off **development** for the feature you wish to add
 * Make neccessary changes, commit and raise a pull request against develop **Note** when making contributions, please endevour to follow the [Airbnb](https://github.com/airbnb/javascript) javascript style guide. check out the [wiki]

-## Models

-Three models are defined: `Users`, `Books` and `UserBooks`. `Book` must have a unique title and title  on their creation.
-A `User` can borrow a book `Book`.
-The routes are defined under `models/index`.

-## Testing

-Server side testing is achieved through use of `chai-http`, `mocha` and `chai` packages. `chai-http` is used to make requests to the api and `mocha` is the testing framework and `chai` is the exception library.
-They will both be installed when you run `npm install` and the tests will run when you run `npm test`.

-Client side testing is achieved through the use of `jest` package. `jest` is used to test javascript code in React applications.

-## Express Routes

-Api endpoints were created using `express` router.
-The routes are defined under `server/routes`.

 ## License
 This project is authored by **Benny Ogidan** (benny.ogidan@andela.com) and is licensed for your use, modification and distribution under the **MIT** license.